woshilapin/dot/docker/README.md

 deleted, it's hard to get back links towards a volume.
 And for example, it's difficult to delete them.

-To do that, you can use the `docker-cleanup-volumes.sh` script [1].
+To do that, you can use the [`docker-cleanup-volumes.sh` script](https://github.com/chadoe/docker-cleanup-volumes).
 It will remove all the volumes that are not related to any containers.
 Note that this script must be launched with root permissions.

 ```
 sudo docker-cleanup-volumes.sh